veeambestpractise/Jekyll_theme/README.md

-This will be the new testbed for the V10 Theme
+This will be the new testbed for the V10 Theme.

-Please commit to Dev for review before commiting to Master
+Please commit to Dev for review before committing to Master.